 We want BureBure to become an example of how socially responsible business can improve life quality in Lithuania.

-It is rare for employees to have a voice in the decision-making process, but we think it is necessary.
+Nowadays employees still rarely participate in the decision-making processes of their companies, but we think it is necessary.

 At BureBure studio, everyone has a right to participate in brainstorming and discussions.
 We are against harmful working conditions, artificial supplements, or office hierarchy.